beesmart/Creative-Commerce/README.txt

 == Changelog ==

+= 1.3.16  2021-16-09 =
+* Addition.
+Added a new Snippet 'Shortcode - Show this products Taxonomy terms'

 = 1.3.15  2021-16-09 =
 * Update.
 Added CRON to refresh snippets evey hour

 = 1.3.14  2021-14-09 =
 * Fix.
 Issue with 'On Update' not refreshing snippets correctly

+= 1.3.7  2021-13-09 =
+* Fix - Refresh snippets on update

 = 1.3.6  2021-03-09 =
-* Update.
+* Addition.
 Added a new snippet = Media Library - Sort by Filesize column to wp-admin

 = 1.3.5  2021-19-07 =
-* Update.
+* Addition.
 Added a new snippet = Add Subtotal Ex VAT to new order emails
 * Fix.
 Checkout was preventing new users from ordering because Company name field could not be filled out.
 Stop validation on checkout for company name. (not relevant for retail users anyway)

 = 1.3.3  2021-26-05 =